-If there hasn’t been substantial rain for 10 – 14 days, you should provide water.
+You should provide water if there hasn’t been substantial rain for 10 – 14 days.
 For most soil types, watering twice a month will be appropriate.
 If you have clay or rocky soil, you may find once a month to be sufficient.

 Call The Experts